 Mr. Peter Lilley was appointed as a non-executive Director of the Company in July 2006.
-As well as being a member of the Audit Committee, Mr. Lilley is also the Vice Chairman of the Company and the Chairman of the Compensation and Nomination Committee of the Company.
-Mr. Lilley is currently a non-executive Director of Melchior Japan Investment Trust PLC, a company listed on the main list of the London Stock Exchange, and IDOX plc, a company quoted on AIM market in London, he is also currently MP for Hitchin & Harpenden as well as Vice-Chairman of the All Party Parliamentary Group on Central Asia Mr. Lilley worked as an Oil Industry Analyst for W. Greenwell & Co from 1972, becoming a partner of the Company in 1979.
+As well as being a member of the Audit Committee, Mr. Lilley is also the Vice Chairman of the Company, Senior Non-Executive Director and the Chairman of the Compensation and Nomination Committee of the Company.
+Mr. Lilley is currently a non-executive Director of IDOX plc, a company quoted on AIM market in London, he is also currently the member of the UK parliament (M.P.) for the constituency Hitchin & Harpenden as well as Vice-Chairman of the All Party Parliamentary Group on Central Asia Mr. Lilley worked as an Oil Industry Analyst for W. Greenwell & Co from 1972, becoming a partner of the Company in 1979.
 In April 1986, the firm became Greenwell Montagu Securities and he was appointed a director of this company from 1986 to 1987.
 Mr. Lilley was the Parliamentary Private Secretary to the Chancellor of the Exchequer, Nigel Lawson from 1984 to 1987.
 His first ministerial appointment was as Economic Secretary to the Treasury in June 1987, then as Financial Secretary to the Treasury in July 1989.
-He joined Mrs Thatcher's Cabinet as Secretary of State for Trade and Industry 1990-1992.
+He joined Mrs. Thatcher's Cabinet as Secretary of State for Trade and Industry 1990-1992.
 He was also Secretary of State for Social Security 1992-1997 as well as Shadow Chancellor and Deputy Leader of the Conservative Party responsible for overseeing renewal of policy until June 1999.
 He was an election observer for the 2005 Kazakhstan presidential elections.
 Mr. Lilley is currently a serving Member of the United Kingdom Parliament.
 Mr. Lilley holds a Bachelor Degree in Natural Science and Economics from Clare College, Cambridge.